No. 15 Go on a wintry adventure

-After all of your adventures, you could well be feeling a bit hungry and perhaps cold.
-But even in winter, you can enjoy a delicious picnic and cosy up around a campfire to warm your food (and hands) while you reflect on your adventures.
-And the bonus is that you'll be doing another two of our '50 things'.
+After your adventures, you could well be feeling a bit hungry and perhaps cold.
+Even in winter you can enjoy a delicious picnic and cosy up around a campfire to warm your food (and hands) while you think about your adventures.
+The bonus is that you'll be doing another two of our ‘50 things’.

 To ensure you can complete your ‘50 things to do before you’re 11¾’ activities safely, here are some top tips to help you complete your challenges with safety in mind.

 Download the full ‘50 things to do before you’re 11¾’ activity list.

 When it's pouring with rain, what could be better than chucking on your wellies and waterproofs and zooming around in the puddles, soaking up all the watery fun?